MLH/mlh-hackathon-flask-starter/docs/USER_GUIDE.md

 GITHUB_CLIENT_SECRET="[INSERT_CLIENT_SECRET]"
 ```

 The `DATABASE_URL` variable is the path to your database system.
-This is where you can add the url to your PostgreSQL.
+This is where you can add the URL to your PostgreSQL.

 The `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` variables are the app credentials from your [GitHub OAuth app](https://github.com/settings/developers).